 The authorities in Serbia don’t consider the designated crossing points with Kosovo to be official ‘international’ border crossing points.
 Foreign nationals have been denied entry to Serbia if they have Republic of Kosovo stamps in their passports.
-You are less likely to experience problems if you travel into Kosovo from Serbia and return via the same route, or if you travel via Albania, Macedonia or Montenegro.
+You’re less likely to experience problems if you travel into Kosovo from Serbia and return via the same route, or if you travel via Albania, North Macedonia or Montenegro.
 For more information visit the website of the Serbian Ministry of Foreign Affairs.

 Your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.

 On departure, you will need to return a certified copy of this declaration to customs so that money (up to the amount brought in but not exceeding €10,000 in value) can be taken out again.
 If you fail to comply with these rules, your money may be confiscated.

 In order to avoid customs charges, you will be required to declare items of value (eg jewellery, photographic and computing equipment) that you are temporarily bringing into Serbia.

 UK Emergency Travel Documents